mdemarne/panop-ui/README.md

 ## About
 This is a tiny web-based interface for Panop.
 For the core and the command-line tool, please refer to https://github.com/mdemarne/panop-core.

-## TODO
-- Add a maximum number of time for a search
-- Save results
-- Build result UI